Maureen O'Connor (judge)

 Maureen O'Connor (born August 7, 1951) is an American lawyer and judge who served as the chief justice of the Ohio Supreme Court from 2011 to 2022.
 She was elected to the court in 2002, becoming chief justice in 2010.
+She was the first woman to lead the Ohio Supreme Court and the longest serving woman elected statewide in Ohio's History.

 Prior to this, O'Connor served as an associate justice of the Ohio Supreme Court and as the 61st lieutenant governor of Ohio, serving under Governor Bob Taft.
 She is a Republican.

 Education and experience

 O'Connor earned a bachelor's degree at Seton Hill University, Greensburg, Pennsylvania in 1973 and a Juris Doctor degree at the Cleveland State University College of Law in 1980.
 In 1981, O'Connor began practicing law in Summit County, Ohio.
 In 1985, she was appointed a magistrate of the Summit County Probate Court.
 She was then elected as a judge of the Summit County Court of Common Pleas, serving on the bench from 1993 to 1995.
 In 1994, she was elected to the office of Summit County prosecutor and served in that office from 1995 to 1999.
 O'Connor received "The Cleveland State University Distinguished Alumnae Award for Civic Achievement" in 1997.